 If the employer requires knowledge of MS Office, don’t list every single software you know.
 Unless you are exceptionally good at one of them and want to highlight it.

 A resume will attract attention when it has a professional layout and when it's clear, easy to look at.
-The right colors can increase the reader's interest by even up to 80% Make a resume and cover letter with CraftCv.
+The right colors can increase the reader's interest by even up to 80% Make a resume and effective cover letter with CraftCv.

 WHICH SOFTWARE SKILLS ARE WORTH WRITING